-What Can a Handyman Do in Savannah, Tennessee?
+What Can a Handyman Do Without a License in Savannah, Tennessee?

 In Tennessee, most “handyman” work can be done without a state contractor license as long as each job stays under the state’s contractor license threshold and you do not perform regulated trade work (electrical/plumbing/HVAC) that requires a separate license and permits.
 In Savannah (Hardin County), you will typically need a local business license (city and/or county depending on where you operate) even when you are exempt from the state contractor license.
 Tennessee’s key state threshold is generally $25,000 per project (labor + materials) for contractor licensing; mechanical/electrical/plumbing work is regulated separately and often requires a licensed contractor and permits.